 - Corrupt Corporate Executive: Crooked industrialist and war profiteers were one of early Superman's favorite targets.

 - Genre Shift: Siegel and Shuster's original run mostly depicted Superman as a crime-solving vigilante.
 Nonetheless, fantastic elements started seeping into their stories early on, and Superman was supposed to find out about his alien heritage in 1940's "The K-Metal from Krypton" story.
 Siegel's second run presented Superman as a Space Era hero and focused on sci-fi elements, as well as Krypton's world-building.

 - Intrepid Reporter: Siegel and Shuster created two of the most famous fictional examples.
 Clark Kent and Lois Lane were always looking for news to report (and terrible people to expose).

-- Legacy Character: Although he did not create her, Jerry Siegel wrote one of the few stories where Supergirl completes her Hero's Journey by inheriting Superman's position after his death: Superman (Volume 1) 149: The Death Of Superman 1961.
+- Legacy Character: Although he did not create her, Jerry Siegel wrote one of the few stories where Supergirl completes her Hero's Journey by inheriting Superman's position after his death: Superman (Volume 1) #149: The Death of Superman!.

 - Superpower Lottery:

 - When he showed up, Superman was the only superhuman around.
 And he grew more powerful through the 40's.

 - The Spectre is literally God's Spirit of Vengeance.